Georgia property tax appeal · $49 flat · keep 100%

 Generally yes.
 Filing an appeal typically holds your taxable value during the process, and a successful appeal can also limit increases for the following years.
 Confirm specifics with your county Board of Assessors.

-See if your Georgia home is over-assessed
+Is your Georgia home over-assessed?

-Check my address free →
+Get my free readiness analysis →